Brain-Eating Amoeba Found in Texas City's Water Supply

 A couple of years prior, with a different case, administrator of Texas' Lake Arrowhead Keith Gauthier had this advisory:

 "Stagnant water on warm days when there's no waves or wind, and the water's very hot in temperature, avoid those areas," said Gauthier.
-"And also another thing you could do to avoid contracting this is to wear a nose clip or plug your nose wherever you go underwater."
+"Another thing you could do to avoid contracting this is to wear a nose clip or plug your nose wherever you go underwater."

 5 Key Facts About Brain-eating Amoeba